blockwizard777/GYRO_calculator/README.md

+# Create sGYRO Calculator
+This project is sGYRO Calculator for Staking

+##### Stack: Coingetco API, React, Web3JS

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).